crisostomi/gladia-website/content/authors/maggioli/_index.md

     url: https://www.uniroma1.it/

 # Short bio (displayed in user profile at end of posts)
-bio: "PhD student @ Sapienza, University of Rome"
+bio: "PhD student @ Sapienza, University of Rome | former PhD visiting @ KAUST, King Abdullah University of Science and Technology"

 # Interests to show in About widget
 interests: